The Progressives (Latvia)

-The Progressives (Progresīvie /lv/, PRO) is a social-democratic and green political party in Latvia.
+The Progressives (Progresīvie /lv/, PRO) is a social democratic and green political party in Latvia.
 The party was founded on 25 February 2017.
 Since 4 September 2021 its leaders have been Antoņina Ņenaševa and Atis Švinka.
 The Progressives have 11 seats on Riga City Council and 10 seats in the Saeima and one seat in the European Parliament.
-It is currently a junior partner in the Siliņa cabinet with three ministers.
+It was a junior partner in the Siliņa cabinet until May 2026.